Pro-drop language: Finno-Ugric languages

-In Finnish, the verb inflection replaces first and second person pronouns in simple sentences, e.g. menen "I go", menette "all of you go".
+In Finnish, the verb inflection replaces first- and second-person pronouns (but not thirds, which remain obligatory) in simple sentences: menen "I go", menette "all of you go".
 Pronouns are typically left in place only when they need to be inflected, e.g. me "we", meiltä "from us".
-There are possessive pronouns, but possessive suffixes, e.g. -ni as in kissani "my cat", are also used, as in Kissani söi kalan ("my cat ate a fish").
-A peculiarity of colloquial Finnish is that the pronoun me ("we") can be dropped if the verb is placed in the passive voice (e.g. haetaan, standard "it is fetched", colloquial "we fetch").
-In the Estonian language, a close relative of Finnish, the tendency is less clear.
-It generally uses explicit personal pronouns in the literary language, but these are often omitted in colloquial Estonian.
+There are possessive pronouns but possessive suffixes, e.g. -ni as in kissani "my cat", are also used, as in Kissani söi kalan ("my cat ate a fish").
+A peculiarity of Colloquial Finnish is that the pronoun me ("we") can be dropped if the verb is placed in the passive voice (e.g. haetaan, Standard "it is fetched", colloquial "we fetch").
+Estonian, a close relative of Finnish, has a tendency that is less clear.
+Literary Estonian generally uses explicit personal pronouns in the literary language, but they are often omitted in colloquial Estonian.

-Hungarian is also pro-drop, subject pronouns are used only for emphasis, as example (Én) mentem "I went", and because of the definite conjugation, object pronouns can be often elided as well; for example, the question (Ti) látjátok a macskát?
-"Do (you pl.) see the cat?" can be answered with just látjuk "(We) see (it)", because the definite conjugation renders the object pronoun superfluous.
+Hungarian is also pro-drop, and subject pronouns are used only for emphasis: (Én) mentem "I went".
+Because of the definite conjugation, object pronouns can be often elided as well.
+For example, the question (Ti) látjátok a macskát?
+"Do (you pl.) see the cat?" can be answered with just látjuk "(We) see (it)" because the definite conjugation renders the object pronoun superfluous.